Selling Your Business

 - Conduct Safe Cybersecurity Practices.
 It is vital for entrepreneurs to educate themselves and their children on safe cybersecurity practices including password protection and proper use of social media.
 Be very cautious about what you share and with whom.

 - Consider Gifting Strategies.
-The gift of ownership in a closely held business offers an extremely favorable valuation opportunity where an owner can maximize annual gift tax exemptions and use of their lifetime exemption which is currently scheduled to increase to $5.45 million in 2017.
+The gift of ownership in a closely held business offers an extremely favorable valuation opportunity where an owner can maximize annual gift tax exemptions and use of their lifetime exemption.
 If you anticipate receiving sufficient proceeds to afford gifting, be certain to make your transfers before you receive any letters of intent.

 - Conduct Dynastic Planning.
 Outline how much money you want your children to receive, at what ages, and under what circumstances.
 With larger estates, consider using trusts to benefit your children and more remote descendants so they will not be taxed on the money remaining in trust at their deaths.